 Work in abroad sounds like an adventure to many people.
-However, a job search in New Zealand requires more than just the obvious New Zealand resume writing and translation.
+However, a New Zealand requires more than just the obvious New Zealand resume with New Zealand cover letter writing and translation.
 You need to pass the New Zealand job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in New Zealand.

 Do not misjudge the impact a New Zealand job interview can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.